-Word count is a major factor in generating online donations for your crowdfunding campaign.
+Word count is a major factor in generating online donations for your crowdfunding fundraiser.
 With our advice, it’s simple to learn how to make your fundraiser description length the perfect amount to heighten visibility and attract donations.

 Read on for details about using our recommendations to:

 - Increase your fundraiser’s visibility by writing no fewer than 400 words

 - Choose keywords to make your cause easier for supporters to find in search engines